WPDevelopers/disable-comments/readme.txt

 You can also bulk-edit the comment status of multiple posts from the [posts screen](http://codex.wordpress.org/Posts_Screen).

+= I want to delete comments from my database.
+What do I do? =

+Go to the settings page for the disable comments plugin and utlize the Delete Comments tool to delete all comments or according to the specified post types from your database.

 == Details ==

 The plugin provides the option to **completely disable the commenting feature in WordPress**.
 When this option is selected, the following changes are made: